boiteaulab/LC-ESIMS-isotope-pattern-algorithm/README.md

-# LC-ESIMS ISotope pattern detection for metallomics
+# LC-ESIMS Isotope pattern detection for metallomics

 R scripts for aligning LC-ICPMS and LC-ESIMS data and identifying chromatographically correlated isotope features